with Jeremy Westcott –

 15 Nov 2010: I saw a cloud, like a nebula, and my scroll of destiny flashed before my eyes.
 In the centre was a crucial point.
 All things were leading up to this point in time on the scroll and all things were then flowing from this point.
 I saw a fire, a flame.

 Jan to May 2011: If we want to come into the presence of God, the presence of His Person, we have to come through a dark place.
 The dark cloud is there for our protection, but with preparation we can go through it (see Gen 15:12, Deut 4:11, Psalm 18:11-12, Psalm 97:2).
-You do not want to meet God unprepared (that is why the High Priest had a rope tied to his leg when he entered the Holy of Holies – so that they could pull out his body if he had not prepared properly and was burned to a crisp).
+You do not want to meet God unprepared (I have heard it said that the High Priest had a rope tied to his leg when he entered the Holy of Holies so that they could pull out his body if he had not prepared properly and was burned to a crisp).

 3rd May 2011: I asked, “Father how do I meet You in the fire and the smoke?”